andizimmerer/andizimmerer.github.io/content/posts/cpp-header-only-self-registering-types/index.md

 };
 ```

-#### Some notes on the example:
+**Some notes on the example:**

-I personally prefer the two static methods `serialize()` and `deserialize()` in the `Shape` class so that both functions have a similar interface.
-Strictly speaking, this strongly resembles the ["factory pattern"][factorypattern], but combines the abstract _Factory_ and the _Interface_ into one class (`Shape`) and also combines the concrete implementations of _RectangleFactory_ and the concrete `Shape` _Rectangle_ into one class.
+Generally speaking, this strongly resembles the ["Factory Method Pattern"][factorypattern], but combines the abstract _Factory/Creator_ and the _Interface/Product_ into one class (`Shape`) and also combines the concrete implementations of _RectangleFactory_ and the concrete `Shape` _Rectangle_ into one class.
 It is left to the reader to figure out which function belongs to which actor in the factory pattern.

+Further, I personally prefer two static methods `serialize()` and `deserialize()` in the `Shape` class so that both functions have a similar interface (although `serialize()` could also be non-static).

-In the following sections we will gradually build a nice solution for this and discuss why this works.
+In the following sections we will gradually build a nice solution for this and discuss why our approach works.
 And for the busy reader, there will be a complete code example in the end 😘

-# Solution for the General Problem
+# Thoughts on a Solution

-The general idea of the solution behind this problem is easily explained: when serializing, write some sort of "class identifier" to the file.
-This can either be the name of the derived class or some sort of (user supplied) class identifier.
+The general idea of the solution behind this problem is easily explained:
+When serializing, write some sort of _"class identifier"_ to the file before the actual data of the object.
+This might be the name of the derived class or some sort of (user supplied) class identifier.
-When deserializing again, the function first reads the class identifier and then calls the deserialization function for this particular class, which will now handle the correct deserialization of the object.
+When deserializing again, we first read the class identifier and pick the correct derived class based on that identifier.
+Then we call the deserialization function for this particular class, which will now handle the correct deserialization of the object.

 A very good starting point is the [extensive description from ISO CPP about serialization][ISOCPP].
-They also have a section about this particular problem.
+It handles many caveats over serialization and also covers our current problem!
+However, our goal is to do this as nicely as possible.

 > Note:
+>
-> If you are by any chance interested in how the exact same problem can be nicely solved in Rust,
+> If you are by any chance interested in how the same problem can be nicely solved in Rust,
 > have a look at [typetag][serde-typetag] from the developer of [serde][serde].
+> This is a great solution and is very similar to our approach.

+In the previous paragraph a mentioned that we "pick the correct serialization function".

-### How can a correct mapping between "class identifier" and the correct class be achieved?
+But **how can a correct mapping between "class identifier" and the corresponding class be achieved?**

-Without loss of generality, we will assume the name of the derived class as a class identifier.
+Without loss of generality, we will pick the name of the derived class as a class identifier.
-Usually, there will be a map from class name to class prototypes of the derived class or function pointers that will take the input stream and produce an object of the correct derived class.
+Usually, there will be a `static std::map<K, V>` from class name to class prototypes of the derived class or function pointers that will take the input stream and produce an object of the correct derived class.
-I like the idea of function pointers more, because then you don't have "partly constructed objects only used to create a full object" laying around.
+I like the idea of functions more because then we don't have "partly constructed objects only used to create a full object" laying around.
 The signature of the deserialization function's pointer would look like `Shape* (*)(std::istream&)`.

-For this, we can easily put a `static std::map<std::string, Shape* (*)(std::istream&)>` into the `Shape` class.
+For this, we can put a `static std::map<std::string, Shape* (*)(std::istream&)>` into the `Shape` class.
 To handle things nicely, we can alter the functions in the `Shape` class:

 ```cpp